learn-co-curriculum/dsc-postgrad-sql-bigquery/README.md

 ## Overview

-Now that you've refreshed your SQL skills in Week 1, let's level them up and learn a new tool: Google BigQuery.
+Now that you've refreshed your SQL skills in Week 1, let's level them up while learning a new tool: Google BigQuery.
 This will prepare you to efficiently run queries on big data, and to do so in a production environment like you might see in your work.

 ## Main Activity